final-form/final-form/README.md

   when there is a server or communications error.

 Validation errors must be in the same shape as the values of the form.
-You may return a generic error for the whole form using the special `FORM_ERROR` symbol key.
+You may return a generic error for the whole form using the special `FORM_ERROR` string key.

 #### `validateOnBlur?: boolean`